Hotjar

 The Do-Not-Track feature is a setting in modern browsers that allows users to remain anonymous.
 Although it is not enforced by the Internet Police, Hotjar honors it.

-Privacy legislation permits web users to request and receive all personal data collected by a website, and Hotjar offers the User Lookup tool to access user information by email addresses and/or user IDs in case of such requests.
+Privacy legislation permits web users to request and receive all personal data collected by a website.
+Hotjar offers the User Lookup tool to access user information by email addresses and/or user IDs in case of such requests.

 Users segmentation in Hotjar